 Teflon® (PTFE) is fabricated into fasteners.
-These include screws, hex nuts, hex head cap screws, flat washers etc. It is also used to fabricate custom parts.
+These include screws, hex nuts, hex head cap screws, flat washers, etc. It is also used to fabricate custom parts.
 However, this material can only be turned, or made into parts on a CNC machine.
 It can also be compression molded.
 But it cannot be injection molded.
-It is not a thermoplastic.
+It is not thermoplastic.

 These fasteners and custom parts are used in applications where high heat and chemical resistance are required.
 The downside is that PTFE is not very strong.
 For instance, it is so soft you can make an imprint in the material with a fingernail.

 Teflon® (PTFE) or polytetrafluoroethylene was accidentally discovered in 1938.
 A DuPont chemist named Roy J. Plunket was attempting to produce chlorotrifluoroethylene, a refrigerant.
 Instead, he made a happy discovery.
 The inside of one bottle was coated with a waxy and very slippery material.
 Teflon® became a registered trademark in 1945.
 By 1948, a DuPont company, Kinetic Chemicals, partnered with General Motors.
 They produced over 900 tons of Teflon® per year.
 One of the early uses of the material was in the Manhattan Project.
 It was used to coat valves and seals in pipes at the uranium enrichment plant in Oak Ridge, TN.